 It was my father who provided me with my first art gallery.
 One night he came home from work, overalls and glasses spattered with housepaint as usual, but this time he had a huge slate with him from a job site.
 He took out a window and installed a blackboard in our dining room.
 Every holiday after that, I drew scenes and pictures to show off at family dinners.

 My mother made sure all seven of her children had spending money by paying us to do chores around the house.
 I ironed handkerchiefs for a penny a piece, scrubbed the bathroom sink and vacuumed up chalkdust.
 Then I walked downtown to buy watercolor paints, a new box of Crayolas or more colored chalk.

 As a collage artist I find tremendous fun in the hunt.
 I pore over old wallpaper books and discover a flower petal to tear into a mouth.
 I experiment with watercolor washes to rip into the weeping willows in the Boston Public Garden image.
 I find paper the color and thickness of sprinkles to top frosted donuts.
 The paper edge fascinates me.
 Much of my work is done in watercolor but I chose to work in gouache to achieve the black outline in the illustrations depicting a Southwest folktale.

-I balance my writing and illustrating work with educational consulting in the public schools and an early intervention practice servicing the needs of families with children who are deaf and hard of hearing.
+I balance my writing and illustrating work an early intervention practice servicing the needs of families with children who are deaf and hard of hearing.
 I live in Concord with my husband.
 We look forward to visits with our two adult sons.
 Past and present experiences as a parent and a teacher provide me with a continuous flow of ideas for writing and illustrating for children.